Writing children’s narratives

 When selecting a photo, be sure that it is current, clear (i.e., not blurry or pixelated), and free of identifying information (e.g., a school name).
 Read more about selecting a photo.

-Use our comprehensive checklist to ensure that your narratives are strengths-based, protect the child’s privacy, and encourage families to learn more.
+Use our comprehensive narrative-writing checklist (55 KB PDF) to ensure that your narratives are strengths-based, protect the child’s privacy, and encourage families to learn more.

 Sharing additional information with workers and families who have been home-studied through a private narrative is a good way to help families know if they may be a good fit for a child and whether they should submit a home study.
 Our AdoptUSKids photolisting and several state photolistings allow you to include information about children’s disabilities and challenges through these private narratives.